-- There will be 12 quizzes throughout the semester.
-The best 10/12 will account for 20% of your final grade. - Each quiz consists uniformly of 20 multiple choice questions and is randomly generated from a test bank of variable size.
-No two students will necessarily write the same quiz. - The quizzes will be marked immediately, and the students will receive their grade immediately.
-Corrections for the attempted quiz will be made available to the students after the due date. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed quizzes. - Once you start the quiz, you must complete the entire quiz within the one-hour time limit.
+- There will be 10 quizzes throughout the semester.
+The best 8/10 will account for 20% of your final grade. - Each quiz consists uniformly of 20 multiple choice questions and is randomly generated from a test bank of variable size.
+No two students will necessarily write the same quiz. - The quizzes will be marked immediately, and the students will receive their grade immediately. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed quizzes. - Once you start the quiz, you must complete the entire quiz within the 60-minute time limit.
 Logging off or losing the internet connection during the quiz will result in a grade based only on the proportion of the quiz that has been completed.
-It is imperative that the student has a reliable internet connection when attempting the quiz. - The student will be given a maximum of two attempts at each chapter quiz. - The quizzes will be available to the students after the due date to use as a study tool for midterm and the final exam.
+It is imperative that the student has a reliable internet connection when attempting the quiz. - The student will be given a maximum of two attempts at each chapter quiz.